-Every year, there are more than 2.5 million rear end accidents in the United States, as reported by the National Safety Council, making them the most common type of automobile accident.
+Every year, there are more than 2.5 million rear-end collisions in the United States, as reported by the National Safety Council, making them the most common type of automobile accident.
 Rear end accidents happen when drivers are stopped at traffic lights or stopped in congested traffic, and are unable to avoid the accident because they are surrounded by other cars.
 Common factors involved in rear end collisions include driver distraction or inattention, panic stops, tailgating, and reduced traction due to poor weather or worn pavement.

 Liability in a rear-end collision is usually pretty straight forward.
 If Vehicle A is struck from behind by Vehicle B, the driver of Vehicle B will almost always be assessed blame.
 The reason for this is that fundamental traffic laws require drivers to be able to stop safely if the vehicle, or vehicles, in front of them slow down or stop suddenly.
 The law dictates that if the following vehicle cannot stop when the lead vehicle does, the driver was not being as safe as they had a duty to be.